TusharSharmaIN/gsw-bash/README.md

     ```

 5.  ls with -1 option
-    Display one file per line using ls -1.
+    It displays one file per line using ls -1.
     ```
     $ ls -1
     ```